blockspacer/flex_docs/blog/_docs/building_projects.md

 that page in development

+## Adding flextool to conanfile and CMakeLists.txt

+that page in development

+## Adding existing plugins to conanfile and CMakeLists.txt

+that page in development

+## Running flextool with custom arguments

+that page in development

 ## For contibutors

-Fell free to open GitHub Issue if you know how to improve that page
+Fell free to open [GitHub Issue](https://github.com/blockspacer/flextool/issues) if you know how to improve that page